 - Choose Hands to Represent Each Part: Using your left and right hand, assign a hand to each part.

-- Benefits of Moving Forward: Ask the part of you that wants to grow forward to write a list of the benefits in moving forward in your life in your journal.
+- Benefits of Moving Forward: Ask the part of you that wants to grow to write a list of the benefits in moving forward in your life in your journal.

-- When Your Protector Disagrees: If the protective part of you cannot agree to the possibility of having all of its needs met, and really believes in its protective role, ask, "What else do you need in order in order to let me have what I desire?"
+- When Your Protector Disagrees: If the protective part of you cannot agree to the possibility of having all of its needs met, and really believes in its protective role, ask, "What else do you need in order to let me have what I desire?"
 Write your answers in your journal until you reach an agreement - a "maybe" will do - then continue.

 - Symbolic Hand Integration: Hold your hands up in front of you, about two feet apart, with the palms facing each other.
 In your mind's eye, see the two-parts-of-you facing each other.
-See the one that is wanting health, wealth, love, success etc., facing the one who has been stopping you.
+See the one that is wanting health, wealth, love, success, etc. facing the one who has been stopping you.

 - Bring Your Opposite Parts Together: Slowly bring your two hands together until they are touching.
 See your two aspects hugging and holding each other.
-Then, bring both palms, still touching to your heart.
+Then, bring both palms, still touching, to your heart.
 Move one hand over the other and rest your hands on your heart.

 - Walking Together: See the two-parts-of-you walking hand in hand, sharing concepts and ideas.
 Watch them discuss ways to work together in harmony.

 - Gratitude: Thank the two parts of yourself for reconciling into a win-win collaboration.
-Let all parts-of-you know that you are available to listen to them, and work with them to accommodate their needs and goals in a supportive way.
+Let all parts-of-you know that you are available to listen to them and work with them to accommodate their needs and goals in a supportive way.

 Letting Go of Childhood Beliefs